ofriedri/univention-ansible-ucr/README.md

 The module supports ansible's check mode.

-For an example for its usage See the example playbook at the end of this file which uses the module to set the Postfix mail alias for `root`.
+For an example for its usage see the example playbook at the end of this file which uses the module to set the Postfix mail alias for `root`.

 ## Copyright